 Once you get to the second row, this is where your pattern will come into play.
 Make sure you figure out your measurements to get the result you want.
 Then you just continue to snap the planks together and make sure they fit snugly.

 You can make cuts with a miter saw or jigsaw to make things easier.
-This flooring is very easy to install it was less than a day project for us.
+This flooring is very easy to install it was a less than a day project for us.

 How To Purchase LifeProof Vinyl Plank Flooring